 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 Having had my offer accepted I require leasehold conveyancing in Kingsbury.
 Before I set the wheels in motion I would like to find out the number of years remaining on the lease.

 Assuming the lease is registered - and most are in Kingsbury - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I am the proprietor of a garden flat in Kingsbury.
 In the absence of agreement between myself and the freeholder, can the Leasehold valuation Tribunal determine the sum due for the purchase of the freehold?

 You certainly can.
 We can put you in touch with a Kingsbury conveyancing firm who can help.

-An example of a Lease Extension case for a Kingsbury premises is 27B Hillside in February 2010. the resulting premium, all other aspects of the valuation having been agreed between the parties was set at £8,250 This case affected 1 flat.
-The number of years remaining on the existing lease(s) was 70.25 years.
+An example of a Lease Extension case for a Kingsbury residence is 27B Hillside in February 2010. the resulting premium, all other aspects of the valuation having been agreed between the parties was set at £8,250 This case affected 1 flat.
+The unexpired lease term was 70.25 years.